MambaStrike24/AI-Trading-Agent/README.md

 # AI Trading Agent

-This repository implements a minimal **agent‑based trading framework**.
+This repository implements a minimal **LLM‑powered trading framework**.
 Agents query a language model for insights about a stock symbol and return a structured JSON report that can be consumed by downstream tools.